jweinst1/jwein-blog/posts/generic-and-template-classes-in-c.md

 ## Static Templates

-The first type of template that will be discussed are static templates.
+The main type of templates that can be implemented in C are static templates.
 Static templates are created at compile time and do not perform runtime checks on sizes, because they shift that responsibility to the compiler.
 Static templates used in C are similar to the templates from the C++ language, because they depend on the actual type members, such as in the case of a `struct`.
 In C, the only native means of creating static templates are through the use of macros.